-Inspectors will report on whether the provider's safeguarding culture, whether arrangements to keep learners safe meet requirements and give no cause for concern.
+Inspectors will report on whether the school's arrangements to keep pupils safe meet requirements and give no cause for concern.

-They should consider whether it is appropriate to describe the nature of any strengths or shortcomings in the report.
+They should normally describe the nature of any strengths or shortcomings in the report, for example to allay parents' concerns.

-Where arrangements do not meet requirements, inspectors should include a recommendation to improve the provision and that the provider address the safeguarding / well-being issues identified during the inspection.
-This should be the first recommendation on the inspection report.
-After the inspection, we may issue a 'well-being' letter to the provider to seek assurance that they are addressing the shortcoming(s) suitably.
+Where arrangements do not meet requirements, inspectors should include a recommendation to improve the provision and that the school/PRU address the safeguarding / wellbeing issues identified during the inspection.
+This should be the first recommendation.